Introducing the Norn Protocol

 This is the equivalent of requiring every handshake, every cup of coffee, every exchange of value in an economy to be ratified by a parliament before it takes effect.
 It is not merely inefficient.
 It is architecturally wrong.

 I've been designing a protocol that challenges this assumption from the ground up, and built it with the help of Claude Code.
-Today I'm releasing Norn Protocol -- a radically minimal blockchain where users transact directly and the chain exists only to keep everyone honest.
+Today I'm releasing Norn Protocol -- a thread-centric blockchain where every account is a personal cryptographic chain that only you can sign, and the chain validates transitions rather than controlling your data.

 The Core Insight

 This isn't a layer-2 solution bolted onto an existing chain.
 It's a ground-up rethinking of what a blockchain should do.
-The chain doesn't process transactions.
-It doesn't store balances.
-It doesn't maintain a global state tree.
-It stores only cryptographic commitments -- 32-byte hashes -- and steps in only when someone cheats.
+The chain orders transactions, validates transfers, and maintains a Merkle root for state verification.
+But only your key controls your state.

 Architecture